By Terry Trucco

 handsome in a relaxed, urban boardwalk way, with swinging loveseats and lots of sofas and club chairs.
 You see the Emp, even if it sprouts above an assemblage of water towers and rank-and-file office buildings.

-We could have had any al fresco table we wanted.
+My companion and I could have had any al fresco table we wanted.
 Like everyone else that day, we fled inside, where it was igloo cool.
 A stylish, brick-walled seating area with a fireplace beckoned (the weathered roof boards were harvested from the building’s original water tower).
 But we couldn’t see what we came for, so we opted for the bar, a large, rough-hewn wood peninsula gifted with an Empire State view.

-Scanning the drinks menu, nothing caught our eye.
+Scanning the drinks menu, nothing caught my eye.
 “What do you like?” boomed a well-muscled bartender named Elvis.
 I decided I liked gin with blackberries and lemon.
 Into a shaker went all of the above, fruit duly muddled, along with a splash of St. Germain, and I’m not sure what else.
 Whipping out a stemmed 1950s-style champagne saucer Elvis poured.
 The instant concoction didn’t have a name, so let’s call it Midnight Magenta ($16).
 And yes, I’d order it again.